elephantscale/es-training-new/HuggingFace/slides/Fine-Tuning.md

 ## Loading the dataset

-* The Hub doesn’t just contain models
+* The Hub does not just contain models
   * it also has multiple datasets in lots of different languages.
   * You can browse the datasets here,
   * and we recommend you try to load and process a new dataset